paweljava/UploadAndParseXmlFile/README.md

 - Create a program to parse Xml file
 - Add spring framework and create endpoint for xml parsing.
+- Uploaded files are saved in /src/main/resources/upload/
+- Logs are saved in /src/main/resources/log/
 - Request:
   POST /file
   MULTIPART request with an xml file